Hello fellow readers, A visit with my dear Mom leads to a story about how to overcome being crabby about crabgrass.

-Last week we spoke about the pesky Japanese beetle and I chuckle how many of you shared your intense aversion towards the bothersome bug.
+Last week we spoke about the pesky Japanese beetle, and I chuckle at how many of you shared your intense aversion towards the bothersome bug.
 What is there to like about them other than the 5 cents a jarful good old Mom offered up when we were kids?
-Speaking of Mom, I just returned from visiting my beloved gardening motivator in Virginia; her condition declining as dementia takes hold.
-‘She looks like Mary’ she said to one of the caregivers pointing to me on day-three of the visit.
+Speaking of Mom, I just returned from visiting my beloved gardening motivator in Virginia; her condition is declining as dementia takes hold.
+“She looks like Mary, “Mom said to one of the caregivers, pointing to me on day three of the visit.
 Bittersweet.

-Unlike turf grass that spreads from nodes on underground stems called rhizomes or on aboveground stems called stolons, crabgrass spreads by seed and thrives in full sun and high temperatures especially where bare soil prevails.
+Unlike turf grass that spreads from nodes on underground stems called rhizomes or on aboveground stems called stolons, crabgrass spreads by seed and thrives in full sun and high temperatures, especially where bare soil prevails.

 The good news is crabgrass is an annual and dies with the first hard frost.
 The bad news is that it produces a vast amount of seeds if allowed to run amok, and the seeds can remain dormant for years before germinating.
 So once you are crabby, you’ll always be inclined to be crabby, so it’s best to remove crabgrass before it goes to seed.
 Then re-seed the area ideally when the weather changes to cooler nights – say late August here.

 There are effective pre-emergent strategies to prevent crabgrass from sprouting, but they must be applied in the spring when forsythia is in bloom.
 Corn gluten is an organic pre-emergent, and there are non-organic alternatives I’d rather not mention.
 Post-emergent applications on crabgrass run the gambit, and they can impact the good grass and are not always practical.
 So like anything else, prevention is best.
 Most important is mowing at the optimum height of 3-inches or higher to increase turf grass vigor and reduce the germination of crabgrass and other weed seeds.